 The State Diego Regional Water Quality Control Board is a regional regulatory agency tasked with oversight and protection of water quality in local waterways.
 In November of 2016, a "General Agricultural Order" (Ag Order) was put into effect applicable to agricultural properties.
 The order requires ag property owners to report detailed information about their operations including mapping, fertiler/chemical application and storage, and irrigation/stormwater runoff mitigation efforts.
 Non-compliance with this order and/or negligent practices may be subject to citations, fines or penalties.
 Inspectors have been present in the Fallbrook area recently.
 If you are a farmer and you are not aware of this order or the steps that need to be taken to be in compliance, you may want to familiarize yourself with the regulations.
-The most efficient and cost effective way for farmers to comply with the Ag Order is through one of two regional third party groups; Frog Environmental or the San Diego Farm Bureau/Irrigated Lands Group.
+The most efficient and cost effective way for farmers to comply with the Ag Order is through the San Diego Farm Bureau/Irrigated Lands Group.
 All properties recieving the special agricultural water rate are required to be in compliance with the Ag Order.